Hashtag Web3 / Updated

 Limited Local Job Market

-The number of actual Web3 jobs in Djibouti remains very small.
-Most opportunities come through:
+The number of actual Web3 jobs in Djibouti remains small.
+Most opportunities arise from:

 - International organizations piloting projects